strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 The reason is that the server certificate is not trusted by the client.
 We need to configure truststore with Kafka's cluster CA certificate.

-Let's change our approach, and prepare a pod definition with truststore mounted from a secret.
+Let's change our approach, and prepare a pod definition with the truststore mounted from a secret.

-For clients we need a truststore with trusted certificates for Keycloak, and Kafka broker.
+For clients we need a truststore with trusted certificates for Keycloak and the Kafka broker.

-Let's create a truststore, importing a previously created ca.crt, but also adding the Kafka cluster CA certificate.
+Let's create a truststore, importing the previously created ca.crt, but also adding the Kafka cluster CA certificate.

 When Strimzi creates a Kafka cluster, it also creates a CA certificate which it uses to sign all other generated cluster certificates.

-For cluster called 'my-cluster' the CA certificate is available as a secret called 'my-cluster-cluster-ca-cert'.
+For a cluster called 'my-cluster' the CA certificate is available as a secret called 'my-cluster-cluster-ca-cert'.

 In order to allow clients to connect we need to export this certificate and package it in client truststore.